diyjac/SDC-P5/README.md

 Now we have a way to draw 3D points, lines, curves, etc. from world coordinates to the perspective view, we need a way to map our 3D objects.
 Now if you look more closely at the scene above where we drew the *Road Pathway*, you will also see a set of grid lines drawn.
 This was a test to see how uniform the road surface was and if we could use it as a map for finding vehicles.
 Actually, for the most part, the answer was yes.
 There are some issues that we will discuss later in section 3.3, but for the most part the road surface is quite uniform.
 The implementation discussed below can be found in [./p5lib/roadGrid.py](./p5lib/roadGrid.py), which is our sliding windows and voxel implimentation.

-#### 3.2.1 Sentinal Sliding Windows
+#### 3.2.1 Sentinel Sliding Windows

 So, how do we search and detect vehicles on the road surface?
 Don't we have the same problem as we did if we did it in perspective?
 Actually, no, because, the surface of the road is usually uniform enough for us to use the same size sliding windows for detecting vehicles that we would normally have to resize for detecting vehicles that are near.
 Recall the sliding window tests that we did in section 2.6.
 But what about needing to scan all of the sliding windows?
 Aren't they just as slow?
 Well, that is interesting.
 Think about this for a moment.
 For the start of a video, or just an image, then yes, we may need to scan the whole surface of the roadway; however, if we have a video, we just need to do it at the beginning in the first frame.
 Then after that, vehicles can only enter the scene from lanes far away near the horizon, from the back of our vehicle from other lanes left or right of us, or from an on ramp that is on the left or right of us!
 That means all of the sliding window scanning that we needed to do in perspective can be pretty much turned off when we go into later frames.
-Or what we call *Sentinal* mode, recall from section 2.6.
+Or what we call *Sentinel* mode, recall from section 2.6.

 #### 3.2.2 Voxelization and Using Occlusion Culling